What’s the Deal With Gina Wilson’s All Things Algebra 2014 Unit 2 Answer Key?

 Seek Visual Aids

 For graphing inequalities, draw the line first, then shade the correct side.
-Visual confirmation often aligns with the answer key Easy to understand, harder to ignore.. -
+Visual confirmation often aligns with the answer key Simple, but easy to overlook.
+That's the whole idea.. -

 Use the Key for Partial Credit